monix/monix.io/_tut/docs/3x/reactive/observable.md

-being higher level interface which abstracts away details of the contract and handles it for the user. `Observable` exposes rich API and following sections will cover only small portion of them so if it's missing something you need, look [at the source code](https://github.com/monix/monix/blob/master/monix-reactive/shared/src/main/scala/monix/reactive/Observable.scala) directly or ask on gitter channel.
+being higher level interface which abstracts away details of the contract and handles it for the user. `Observable` exposes rich API and following sections will cover only small portion of them so if it's missing something you need, look [at the source code](https://github.com/monix/monix/blob/master/monix-reactive/shared/src/main/scala/monix/reactive/Observable.scala) directly or ask on [gitter channel](https://gitter.im/monix/monix).

 ## Observable and Functional Programming

 `Observable` internals aren't written in FP style which is a trade off resulting in greater performance.

-Despite the internals, `Observable` is perfectly fine to use even in purely functional application because they don't leak outside and majority of API is pure and the process of constructing and executing `Observable` is also pure.
+Despite the internals, `Observable` is a fine choice to use even in purely functional applications because they don't leak outside and majority of API is pure and the process of constructing and executing `Observable` is also pure.

-However, if you value referential transparency, watch out for impure functions.
-Fortunately, they are marked as such with `@UnsafeBecauseImpure` annotation and explanation in ScalaDoc.
-Also, there should always be a pure replacement to solve your use case.
+There are impure functions in API, which are usually marked as such with `@UnsafeBecauseImpure` annotation and explained in ScalaDoc.
+There should always be a referentially transparent replacement to solve your use case but if your team is not fully committed to FP, these functions can be very useful.

 For instance, convenient way to share `Observable` is using `Hot Observable` but it's not referentially transparent.
-Still, you could do the same using `doOnNext` or `doOnNextF` and purely functional concurrency structures from `Cats-Effect` such as
-`Ref` or `MVar` to share state in more controlled manner.
+However, you could do the same using `doOnNext` or `doOnNextF` and purely functional concurrency structures from `Cats-Effect` such as `Ref` or `MVar` to share state in more controlled manner.

-Still, decision is up to the user to choose what's better for him and his team.
+Decision is up to the user to choose what's better for him and his team.

 ## Execution

 When you create `Observable` nothing actually happens until you call `subscribe`.
-It means that (by default) `Observable` preserves referential transparency.
+It means that (apart from impure parts of API) `Observable` preserves referential transparency.

 `Subscribe` is considered low-level operator and it is advised not to use it unless you know exactly what you are doing.
 You can think about it as `unsafePerformIO`.